freakout42/formax/docs/index.md

 zero-administration on the client.
 This works from anywhere without any bandwidth-requirements.

-Only the concepts is inherited from SQL-Forms 3.
+Only the concept is inherited from SQL-Forms 3.
 There is no compatibility or migration utility for Oracle Forms sources.

 ### license